 13 – Shopping in Winnipeg

-Beyond shops such as the Hudson’s Bay Company department store in the downtown area, Winnipeg has several malls if you’re into shopping.
+Beyond shops in the downtown area, Winnipeg has several malls if you’re into shopping.
 CF Polo Park is the largest.

 If you enjoy browsing branded fashion and sporting goods, prioritise a trip to the Outlet Collection Winnipeg, which has more than 100 stores.
 Stores selling discounted goods from brands such as Under Armour, Tommy Hilfiger and Michael Kors operate at the mall.